pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit import-green-flag >}}

-Now the business.
-We will create a series of _clones_ of the Car sprite, one for each car that's driving.
+### Designing the traffic

+My plan is to use the original ``Car`` sprite as a template.
+Every time I want to add a new car to a lane of traffic I'll move the hidden Car sprite to the starting position for that lane and then make a clone.
+The clone will then show itself and drive across the screen.

+The original ``Car`` sprite will have three scripts running, one for each lane, that will act as a kind of car factory, adding new cars with a bit of randomness to keep the gaps between the cars unpredictable.

+### Making the first car factory script

+I'll start with the lane closest to the bottom of the screen.
+Once we have this working we will be able to copy it to get the other lanes working.

-As soon as the green flag is clicked the Car clone starts a loop to manage the cars in the first lane of traffic (that's going to be the lane closest to the bunny's start position).
-The loop runs ten times a second (that is controlled by the ``wait_seconds(0.1)`` at the end of the loop).
+As soon as the green flag is clicked the Car sprite starts a loop to manage the cars in the first lane of traffic.
+There's no need to have the loop running as fast as possible - that would make far too many cars - so I put in a little delay using ``wait_seconds`` so that the loop only runs ten times a second.

-Each time the loop goes around we create a random number between 0 and 1, and if it's below 0.2 then we move the Car sprite to just off the screen to the left of the first lane, and create a clone at this position.
+Each time the loop goes around I ask for a random number between 0 and 1, and if it's below 0.2 then the Car sprite moves to just off the screen, left of the first lane, and makes a clone at this position.

 Because we might create another car in this lane the next time around we wait a little longer after creating the clone so that it has time to drive along the lane.
-Without this there's a chance the clones could overlap a bit which would look silly.

 {{< commit start-one-traffic-row >}}

+### Controlling the clone

-We want the clone to run some special code when it's created, so first we import the ``when_I_start_as_a_clone`` event.
+We want the clone to run it's own script when it's created, so we want to use the ``when_I_start_as_a_clone`` event.

 {{< commit import-when-i-start-as-a-clone >}}

 Now I will buid up the loop that drives the car from left-to-right along the lane.
-First, I want the clone to choose a costume, either 'right0' or 'right1' (they are two different colours of cars, and it keeps the lane of traffic from looking too monotonous if there's a mix).
+First, I want the clone to choose a costume, either 'right0' or 'right1' (they are two different colours of cars, and it keeps the lane of traffic from looking too boring if there's a mix of costumes).

-Python's ``random.choice`` function will return one of the items from the list we give it, randomly chosen.
+Python's has a handy ``random.choice`` function will return one of the items from the list we give it, randomly chosen.

 The clone got it's own copy of the ``direction`` variable containing whatever the Car sprite had in it at the moment the clone was created.
 It contains the string 'right', so combining that with either '0' or '1' gets us one of the costume names.